google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/introducing_accessibility_in_typography/content.md

 ## Resources:

-A few resources to help understand fonts and their impact on readability in the cognitive space:
+Here are a few resources to learn more about fonts and their impact on readability in the cognitive space:

 - [British Dyslexia Association: A Dyslexia-friendly Style Guide](https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide)
 - [Reading Well: Dyslexia Fonts](https://www.dyslexia-reading-well.com/dyslexia-font.html)